facebook/create-react-app/docusaurus/docs/adding-typescript.md

 Next, rename any file to be a TypeScript file (e.g. `src/index.js` to `src/index.tsx`) and **restart your development server**!

 Type errors will show up in the same console as the build one.
-By default, Create React App prevents you from running the dev server if your code has type errors.
-If you introduce type errors to your project, you have to fix or ignore them before you continue development.

-You can remove this restriction by running your app with the `TSC_COMPILE_ON_ERROR` environment variable set to `true`, for example, by adding `TSC_COMPILE_ON_ERROR=true` as documented in our [advanced configuration](advanced-configuration.md).
+You'll have to fix these type errors before you continue development or build your project.
+For advanced configuration, [see here](advanced-configuration.md).

 To learn more about TypeScript, check out [its documentation](https://www.typescriptlang.org/).